Today is Bell’s national ‘let’s talk day’ and it’s all about opening up & talking about mental illnesses.

 I’ve had a lot of ups and a lot of downs (& by downs, I mean really really down….)
 At one point I thought I was BiPolar.
 I’ve been battling some serious depression since my teenage years, postpartum since my first son was born in 2003, anxiety because, well, it kind of goes with everything else right, & plenty more… (My family, like most, has had its share of issues too)

-I quit smoking cold~turkey 3 years ago after 17 addicted years & replaced it with Running & working out. (wahoo) I’ve over~come some crazy drug addictions & messed up relationship addictions too.
+I quit smoking cold~turkey in 2010 after 17 addicted years & replaced it with running & working out. (wahoo) I’ve over~come some crazy drug addictions & messed up relationship addictions too.

 I’ve gone back to school for Health & Wellness courses (they helped me feel a bit more sane & as though I was contributing to a healthy future for my family).